KaveriBridge/maths/Class 10/Question Papers/2020/Main Paper.md

 * English Medium
 * Regular Fresh

-## I. Four choices are given for each of incomplete / statement / questions.
-Choose the correct answer and write the complete answer along with its letter of alphabet.
+## I. Four alternatives are given for each of the following questions / incomplete statements.
+Choose the correct alternative and write the complete answer along with its letter of alphabet.
 8 x 1 = 8

 #### 1.If the pair of Linear equations x + 2y = 3 and 2x + 4y = k are coincide then the value of ‘k’ is :
  * A. 3